Three Lions (song): "3 Lions '98"

-England lost in a penalty shootout against Germany in 1996, so the song's lyrics rang true once again.
-It was subsequently re-recorded with different lyrics (under the title "3 Lions '98") as an unofficial anthem for England's 1998 World Cup campaign (unlike in 1996, when it was the "official song of the England football team") and landed the number-one spot in the singles chart for a second time, beating the official England song "(How Does It Feel to Be) On Top of the World?" by England United to the top spot by eight places.
+England lost in a penalty shoot-out against Germany in 1996, so the song's lyrics rang true once again.
+It was subsequently re-recorded with different lyrics (under the title "3 Lions '98") as an unofficial anthem for England's 1998 World Cup campaign (unlike in 1996, when it was the "official song of the England football team") and landed the number-one spot in the singles chart for a second time, beating the official England song "(How Does It Feel to Be) On Top of the World?" by England United and the other unofficial England song "Vindaloo" by Fat Les to the top spot by eight places.

 This version of the song begins with the sound of stadium crowds singing the original chorus.
 It then samples Jonathan Pearce's commentary of the decisive penalty miss by England's Gareth Southgate in a shoot-out with Germany, where England were eliminated at the semi-final stage.
 Pearce's commentary of earlier rounds of the tournament was also used later in the song.

 While the 1996 "Three Lions" song drew on various memorable moments from the previous 30 years, the 1998 version reflected on the Euro 96 tournament and its entry alongside previous disappointments, as well as the team's performance in qualifying for the 1998 World Cup.
 The verse mentioning specific players focused this time on the then-current England squad: